-The cosmos as described in Norse mythology is very different to the universe as we understand it today.
+The cosmos as described in Norse mythology is very different from the universe as we understand it today.

 According to the Norse tales, the universe is composed of nine realms, one for each of the races of beings: gods, giants, men, and more.
 One of the most intriguing of these realms is Alfheim, the homeland of the Elves, which was ruled over by the Vanir god Freyr.